sdv-dev/SDV/docs/user_guides/single_table/ctgan.rst

 not completely captured by the model.
 For example, you may have seen that sometimes the model produces an ``experience_years`` number greater than ``0`` while also indicating that ``work_experience`` is ``False``.
-These type of properties are what we call ``Constraints`` and can also be handled using ``SDV``.
+These types of properties are what we call ``Constraints`` and can also be handled using ``SDV``.
 For further details about them please visit the :ref:`single_table_constraints` guide.